davidcoles/vc5/README.md

 # VC5

-Primarily a distributed Layer 2 Direct Server Return (L2DSR) Layer 4 load balancer (L4LB) for Linux using XDP/eBPF.
+Primarily a distributed Layer 2 Direct Server Return (DSR) Layer 4 load balancer (L4LB) for Linux using XDP/eBPF.

 It is currently undergoing modification to work with other balancing solutions, such as the Linux Virtual Server/IPVS implementation (see https://github.com/davidcoles/stayinalived).

+Currently you would be best advised to use the binary/code from the latest release rather than HEAD.

 If you think that this may be useful and have any questions/suggestions, feel free to contact me at vc5lb@proton.me or raise a GitHub issue.